tamtran4869/E-commerce-analysis/README.md

 ## About the project

-[![Product Name Screen Shot][product-screenshot]](https://example.com) This is the schema of mavenfuzzyfactory database.
+[![Product Name Screen Shot][product-screenshot]](https://example.com)

+This is the schema of mavenfuzzyfactory database.
  ![image](https://user-images.githubusercontent.com/114192113/211662502-b3a93ec0-a920-4e5b-b777-10a234cef385.png)

-Generally, there are six main analysis directions related to the e-commerce business:
+Generally, there are five main analysis directions related to the e-commerce business:

 - Traffic source analysis to evaluate different marketing channel performance.
 - Website performance analysis to assess the website structure.